 Registering for Co-op

-Students register for co-op during the semester prior to the one when they plan to be on co-op.
+Students are registered for co-op based on the job placement in NUcareers.
+Registration into the co-op experience class occurs one month before the term of the co-op job.
 All co-op placements need to be approved by a co-op coordinator.

 Students who fully and successfully participate in co-op will receive a grade of Satisfactory; those who fail to complete their co-op assignment will receive a grade of Unsatisfactory.
 These grades will appear on the student’s academic transcript.
 However, no academic credit is awarded for the completed co-op assignment.